Your

 word.
-After all, SEO is all about high-quality, expertly created copy.
+After all, SEO (search engine optimization) is all about high-quality, expertly created copy.

 Steps to hire an animator